Project-HOPS/H.O.P.S./e.Navigation and Steering.markdown

 ##Problem:##

 How do the controls work, and what do does each one do?
+How will you not get lost?

 ##Solution:##